Flimster/seer/README.md

 ```bash
 cargo run <PROJECT> <TIMER>
 ```

+The timer can be stopped and continued with the keys `s` and `c`.

+Note that all other keys will terminate the timer.

 Note that a timer is in the format HH:MM:SS (hours, minutes, seconds), but Seer is flexible and can support only SS or MM:SS

 ## Developing